platinum-pcb/allwinner-v851-sbc/doc/big-display-solutions.md

 # Big Display Solutions (for microcontrollers)

-Due to lack of CPU performance and enough RAM space, it's challenging to drive big displays with microcontrollers.
-Here are some solutions I've found so far.
+Given the constraints of limited CPU performance and RAM capacity, driving large displays with microcontrollers can be challenging.
+Below are some potential solutions I have identified.

 ## Arduino HDMI Shield